ChrisDuffley/stationPlaylist/addonuserguide.md

 You should not reset Studio add-on settings (and in some cases, NVDA settings to defaults along with add-on settings when pressing Control+NVDA+R three times quickly) while broadcasting.

-Q. When announcing tracks, which columns can NVDA suppress and reorder?
+Q. When announcing tracks in local or Remote Studio playlist viewer, which columns can NVDA suppress and reorder?

 You can customize announcement and/or order of announcement for the following columns: